Assistant Professor

 @book {

-author = {Balazs Pejo, Damien Desfontaines},
+author = {Balazs Pejo and Damien Desfontaines},

 title = {Guide to Differential Privacy Modifications},